seandstewart/redis-py-sansio/Readme.md

 ## What is this?

-This repository was inspired by [Sans-IO Python](https://sans-io.readthedocs.io/) as an attempt to implement an event-based backed for reading and writing bytes which conform to the Redis Client/Server Protocol.
+This repository was inspired by [Sans-IO Python](https://sans-io.readthedocs.io/) as an attempt to implement an event-based backend for reading and writing bytes which conform to the Redis Client/Server Protocol.

-As our community evolves to work with both varied IO implementations, we need to re-approach our client libraries in a way which will ease the maintenance burden for duel support.
+As our community evolves to work with varied IO implementations, we need to re-approach our client libraries in a way which will ease the maintenance burden for duel support.
 This respository is meant to serve as a starting point for creating a more robust, maintainable Python client for Redis.